2015 World Women's Snooker Championship

-The 2015 Eden World Women's Snooker Championship was a women's snooker tournament that took place at the Northern Snooker in Leeds, England, from 18 to 21 April 2015.
+The 2015 Eden World Women's Snooker Championship was a women's snooker tournament that took place at the Northern Snooker Centre in Leeds, England, from 18 to 21 April 2015.
 The event was the 2015 edition of the World Women's Snooker Championship first held in 1976.
 The event was won by Hong Kong's Ng On-yee, who defeated Emma Bonney 6–2 in the final.

 The competition was sponsored by Eden Resources.